aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 ### Upgrading to `0.37.0`+

+{{% alert title="Warning" color="warning" %}}
+`0.33.0`+ _only_ supports Karpenter v1beta1 APIs and will not work with existing Provisioner, AWSNodeTemplate or Machine alpha APIs.
+Do not upgrade to `0.37.0`+ without first [upgrading to `0.32.x`]({{<ref "#upgrading-to-0320" >}}).
+This version supports both the alpha and beta APIs, allowing you to migrate all of your existing APIs to beta APIs without experiencing downtime.
+{{% /alert %}}

+* Karpenter now adds a readiness status condition to the EC2NodeClass.
+Make sure to upgrade your Custom Resource Definitions before proceeding with the upgrade.
+Failure to do so will result in Karpenter being unable to provision new nodes.
+* Karpenter no longer updates the logger name when creating controller loggers.
+We now adhere to the controller-runtime standard, where the logger name will be set as `"logger": "controller"` always and the controller name will be stored in the structured value `"controller"`
 * Karpenter updated the NodeClass controller naming in the following way: `nodeclass` -> `nodeclass.status`, `nodeclass.hash`, `nodeclass.termination`
 * Karpenter's NodeClaim status conditions no longer include the `severity` field